FireRat666/shorter/README.md

     *   **Subdomain Management**: Create, delete, and configure settings for multiple domains from a single interface.
     *   **Per-Domain Configuration**: Override default settings for link timeouts, display values, and usage limits on a per-subdomain basis.
     *   **"Remember Me"**: Stay logged into the admin panel for an extended period.
-    *   **Link Management**: View click counts, and delete active dynamic links and manage permanent static links for each domain.
+    *   **Link Management**: View click counts, edit properties (destination, expiration, usage limits, password), and delete active dynamic links.
+Manage permanent static links for each domain.
 *   **Persistent Storage**: Uses a PostgreSQL backend to store all links, sessions, and configurations.
 *   **Link Analytics**: A dedicated statistics page provides an overview of site-wide activity, including total links, total clicks, and recent activity over various timeframes.
 *   **Automatic Database Maintenance**: A background job periodically cleans up expired links and sessions, and an intelligent "just-in-time" cleanup mechanism reclaims keys from expired links during normal use.
 *   **Malware Protection**: Integrated with DNS-based blocklists (DNSBL) to prevent shortening of malicious URLs, using the service from [blocklist.de](https://www.blocklist.de/en/rbldns.html).
 *   **Customizable Theming**: Override the default HTML templates with your own to match your brand.
 *   **Deployment Ready**: Designed for modern deployment platforms like Render, with full support for configuration via environment variables.
-*   **Secure by Default**: Implements a strict Content Security Policy (CSP) and other security headers to protect users.
+*   **Secure by Default**: Implements a strict Content Security Policy (CSP), CSRF protection on all forms, and other security headers to protect users.
 *   **Resource Management**: Configurable size limits for URL and text submissions to prevent abuse and manage database size.

 ## Installation